maiertech/website/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
 about: Template for a feature
-title: '<Replace with working title>'
+title: '<Replace with feature title>'
-labels: content
+labels: feature
 assignees: ''
 ---

 - Describe the feature.
-- How does it help making sales?
+- How does this it help making sales?
-- How will you implement this feature?
+- How will you implement it?
-- How long will it take to implement this feature?
+- How long will it take?